johto/pg_pb3_ld/README.md

 The default is an empty list, i.e. all types are sent over as text.

+Examples:

+  1-9999       sends all values of built-in types over in binary 17,20-21,23  sends bytea, int2, int4 and int8 values over in binary

 ##### enable\_table\_oids (*bool*)

 If enabled, each *TableDescription* message includes the oid of the target